-Still use physical diaries or calendars?
-So do I, but in the information age it might be time to migrate to digital equivalents such as Google Calendar.
+Still, use physical diaries or calendars?
+So do I, but in the age of information, maybe it's time to migrate to digital counterparts, like Google Calendar.
 Alexa can act as your own PA or secretary.
-She can add events and review them.
-Setup is fairly simple, you’ll see an option under the Alexa app Setttings>Calender tab.
+It can add events and review them.
+Setup is fairly simple, you'll see an option under the Alexa app Settings>Calendar tab.

 Log into your Google account and you're set to use these commands, and many more:

 "Alexa, what's on my calendar tomorrow at [time]?"

 "Alexa, what's on my calendar on [day]?"

 Ah, we all love those days when we needed to wait in for a delivery, don't we?
 Yeah right, until we've developed Star Trek replicators, or more realistically, "within the hour" drone delivery, we are stuck with waiting for "hand" delivery.
 A recent update to Echo has added the ability to track packages ordered from Amazon.
 You can even see where on the delivery chain your package currently is.
 This is a good Alexa feature for families with impatient children during Christmas.

 Uber is a convenient alternative to the more traditional taxi service.
 Alexa makes it even simpler.
 You'll find, so I'm told, that you can set Uber up under the "Skills" section on the Alexa App.
 Simply enable it and log in to your Uber account.
 You'll need to set your address for your Echo under the "device location" section.
 Once set up command your Amazon Echo: